isotopp/isotopp.github.io/content/posts/2023-05-11-city-of-amsterdam-and-combustion-engines.md

 > **Let op:** dat u de Milieuzone mag inrijden betekent niet dat u ook in aanmerking komt voor een parkeervergunning.

-**Attention:** Being allowed to enter the milieuzone does not come with a right to park.
+**Attention:** Note that being allowed to enter the Environmental Zone does not mean you are also eligible for a parking permit.

 # After 2030